shawnmgoulet/teachosm-for-school/README.md

 Thus far, TeachOSM for High School materials have not been organized and provided in a readily available, central and in an on-demand implementable state to educators.
 This project will achieve just that.

-Upon it's completion, TeachOSM for High School will equip high school educators with a module-arranged, scale-able content, providing seamless incorporation into their existing geography curriculum, sensitive of the AP Human Geography schedule.
+On completion, TeachOSM for High School will equip high school educators with a module-arranged, scalable content, providing seamless incorporation into their existing geography curriculum, sensitive of the AP Human Geography schedule.
 This will not negatively impact instructor workload and student education.

 In turn, this project will ultimately provide students the opportunity for hands-on exposure with 21st century geospatial mapping software and database structure, ultimately contributing to a global project having significant positive social impacts.